Sunday, 31 August 2014

 Green Chilli : 3 to 4 (slitted)

-Ginger ( minced) : 5 gm
+Ginger (minced) : 5 gm

-Garlic. ( minced) : 5 gm
+Garlic. (minced) : 5 gm

-Soya Sauce ( light): 4 tablespoon
+Soy Sauce (light): 4 tablespoon

-Salt : little( as per your requirement )
+Salt : A little (as per your requirement )

 Cornflour : 1 + 1/2 tsp.

-Oil : 1 tablespoon
+Oil : 1 tbsp

 METHOD :

-Heat oil in a frying pan.
-Drain the water from Paneer and apply little salt and 1tsp cornflour on them.
+Heat oil in frying pan.
+Drain water from Paneer, apply little salt, 1tsp cornflour on them.
 Mix well.
-Add them to oil, lightly fry and take off.
-Place on a tissue paper.

 The paneer and vegetables should not turn brown and the veggies should remain crunchy.
-At this stage add the soya sauce and salt.
-Stir.
-Add the cornflour mixed water.
-Stir for one minute.
-Garnish.

 We should always have it hot.